DA_CoreItem

 Then there's the optional actor to spawn when the item is dropped, or in some cases equipped.
 These can be destroyed and created frequently, so it shouldn't really be trusted with a lot of gameplay logic.
 This should be treated as just the "visual representation" of your item.

-# Item Struct Object
+# Item Instance

 # Performance